daywiss/provable/README.md

 is produced the hash which produced it can also be made public.
 If one has access to the current hash and the previous hash (from the previous outcome), then a SHA256 can be used on the current hash to generate the previous.
 This should hold true for all hashes in the series as they are exposed.
-You cannot predict the next hash, but you can verify the previous hash by looking in the past.
-Any deviation from this verification would mean that the hashes were manipulated and not part of the pregenerated series.
+You cannot predict the next hash, but you can verify the previous hash by hashing its predecessor.
+Any deviation from this verification result would mean that the hashes were tampered with  and not part of the pregenerated series.
+Hence you can "prove" the random outcome was fair.

 #Usage
 This library can be used standalone to generate a series of random hashes.
 The engine can then